 The assessment shall include all of the following building elements: foundations; exterior wall envelope; primary structural frame; secondary structural members; roof covering; roof deck; fenestration; load-bearing walls; and insulation.
 The assessment is permitted to include non-load-bearing walls; fireproofing; interior constructions and interior finishes.
 An assessment submitted for an addition or alteration is permitted to exclude existing and/or remaining building components.

 The reference study period shall be 60 years.

+Reuse and salvage.
+Existing and salvaged building components shall be included or excluded at the discretion of the project team.
+For reused materials, it is permissible to assume the A1-A4 stages carry no impact in the Proposed Design WBLCA to show the benefit of reusing materials, while retaining the A1-A4 estimated impacts for these products for these materials in the Baseline Design WBLCA.
+For salvaged materials, it is permissible to assume the A1-A3 stages carry no impact in the Proposed Design WBLCA to show the benefit of reusing materials, while retaining the A1-A3 estimated impacts for these products for these materials in the Baseline Design WBLCA.

+Biogenic carbon.
+Biogenic carbon and carbon sequestration shall be reported separately from fossil GWP

 Q103.5 Building reuse compliance pathway.
 An alteration shall retain no less than a combined 45 percent, as calculated per section Q103.5.1, of the existing building’s primary and secondary structural frame and exterior wall envelope as part of the work area.
 An addition to a building or structure that also includes an alteration, where the addition and work area of the alteration have a combined area of [INSERT 50,000 OR 100,000] gross square feet or larger, is permitted to use this compliance pathway.